-Professor Parkes is a specialist in the musical traditions of the central Middle Ages (ca. 800–1200), with particular expertise on music’s place within the intellectual, ritual, and institutional life of the Western Church.
+Henry Parkes is interested in the music and liturgy of the medieval Latin church, above all in Germany ca. 800–1200.
 After graduating with a first-class degree in music from the University of Oxford, he earned a Ph.D. in musicology at the University of Cambridge, where he was subsequently appointed as a postdoctoral research fellow at Gonville and Caius College.
 Prior to coming to Yale in 2014, he also served as a visiting lecturer at the University of Cambridge and at Royal Holloway, University of London.

-Professor Parkes has an FRCO diploma in organ and has held organist positions at a number of the UK’s leading Anglican choral foundations; until his move to Yale he regularly shared the concert platform with the London Philharmonic Orchestra.
+Aside from academia, Parkes holds an FRCO diploma in organ, and has held organist positions at a number of the UK’s leading Anglican choral foundations.
+Until his move to Yale he regularly shared the concert platform with the London Philharmonic Orchestra.